Service Definitions

 Use first-class callable syntax:

-# creating a callback, equivalent to [@user, logout]
+# create callback, equivalent to [@user, logout]

 @user::logout(...)